An Eco Logical Wiki that has [Almost] Every Product in the World

-WikiPPP is petitioning lawmakers to require all businesses to have a wiki page on WikiPPP.net [or some other url] for every product that they sell.
+WikiPPP is petitioning lawmakers to require all businesses to create a wiki page on WikiPPP.net [or some other url] for every product that they sell.
 WikiPPP.net will be a place where consumers and others can find and add information about the product.
 The petition also asks that the businesses must add the wiki page address to all advertising about the product, on its packaging and on the product itself -- when possible.
 [WikiPPP was founded by XOEarth.org.]

 A brief, general info statement about the product including name, size, weight, manufacturer's name and UPC code (100 words or less).